hbubley/journey-backend/README.md

 - Route that allows for parent email, parent will get a notification every time child takes a 'step', or gives them a weekly report of how many steps were taken.
 So parents can help enforce the habit.
 - write a medium article
 - daily mental download
+- add to the json different image src urls for different breathing animations

 ## Schedule